-The James Buchanan Dollar marked the fifteenth release overall for the Presidential Dollar coin series, and the third release during the year 2010.
+The James Buchanan Presidential Dollar (Buy on eBay) marked the fifteenth release overall for the Presidential Dollar coin series, and the third release during the year 2010.
 Although his presidency is not considered to be a success, his place in history is remembered with the issuance of this coin.

 The obverse of the coin included a portrait of the one term President, designed and sculpted by Phebe Hemphill.
-Inscriptions included “James Buchanan”, the motto “In God We Trust”, “15th Presidency” and the year’s of his Presidential term “1857-1861”.
+Inscriptions included “JAMES BUCHANAN,” the motto “IN GOD WE TRUST,” “15th PRESIDENT” and the year’s of his Presidential term “1857-1861.”

 Circulating coin production occurred at the Philadelphia and Denver mint facilities with a combined 73,360,000 pieces struck.
 This represented the lowest mintage for an issue of the series to date.
 Numismatic products available from the United States Mint incorporating the coin included annual sets, numismatic rolls, Presidential $1 coin and medal sets, and First Day Coin Covers.